 Solution: To avoid Google penalties or having to climb your way out of a low-rankings hole down the line, allocate a portion of your SEO funds to hire an SEO consultant.
 These partners will help you conduct proper research, strategize, and even execute some of the more time-consuming SEO tasks like writing quality and engaging content.

-Google prioritizes big brands
+Google prioritizes larger companies

 Low brand recognition means fewer backlinks

 Problem: Well-known law-firms are often well-known because of their positive reputation; when reputation positively precedes you, it can be nearly effortless to score backlinks.
 When outside websites link back to a website, they’re communicating to Google that they publicly vouch for you.
 This results in major SEO brownie points for many larger companies, especially as other people, companies, or outlets with notoriety speak about their accomplishments or partnerships.